bradtho/bradtho.github.io/_posts/2021-03-02-terraform-validation.md

       labels   = {}
       metadata = {}
     }

 ## This first validation only checks that the variable contains a particular value e.g. big-value1 would be a valid variable

   validation {
     condition     = can([for v in var.labels_and_metadata : contains(["value1", "value1"], v.metadata.key)])
     error_message = "The key must contain either \"value1\" or \"value2\"."
   }

 ## This second validation is more strict ensuring that the variable exactly matches either low, medium or high.
-If we were to use the contains function then "blow" or "I like to get high" would both be valid variables.
+If we were to use the contains function then "blow" or "I like to get high" would both be valid variables

   validation {
     condition     = can([for v in var.labels_and_metadata : regex("\\blow\\b|\\bmedium\\b|\\bhigh\\b", v.labels.speed)])
     error_message = "Speed must be either 'low', 'medium' or 'high'."